Learn about how our SEC filing analysis and prediction model works

 NO. We do not have any fiduciary duty to users of this platform.
 We are not registered as an investment adviser, broker-dealer, or any other type of financial services provider.
 We do not manage accounts, execute trades, or provide personalized investment recommendations.

 REGULATORY DISCLOSURE: This platform is not regulated by the SEC, FINRA, or any other financial regulatory authority.
 We are not licensed to provide investment advice.
-All predictions and analyses are automated outputs from machine learning models and should be treated as educational demonstrations of AI/ML techniques, not as professional investment research.
+All predictions and analyses are automated outputs from statistical regression models and AI analysis and should be treated as educational demonstrations of quantitative finance techniques, not as professional investment research.

 USER RESPONSIBILITIES: By using this service, you acknowledge that: (1) You are solely responsible for your investment decisions, (2) You will conduct your own due diligence before making any trades, (3) You understand the risks of stock market investing, (4) You will comply with all applicable laws and regulations, (5) You will not rely on this tool for investment decisions, and (6) You may lose some or all of your money if you trade based on predictions from this platform.